POLAR Time Interventions

 Multiplication and Division

 Students work to conceptually understand multiplication (equal groups or repeated addition) and division (sharing or repeated subtraction).
-Students develop a range of strategies in which to mulitply and divide.
+Students develop a range of strategies in which to add and subtract.

-Students develop a sense of the relative size of numbers and know the difference between 10 and 1.
+Students develop a sense of the relative sizes of numbers.
 They learn ways of relating multi-digit numbers to each other, as well as learn about decimals and how to organize numbers based on their grade level expectations.